HISTORY OF HALLOWEEN

 The contemporary “trick or treat” custom resembles an ancient Irish practice associated with Allhallows Eve.
 Groups of peasants went from house to house demanding food and other gifts in preparation for the evening’s festivities.
 Prosperity was assured for liberal donors and threats were made against stingy ones.
 These contributions were often demanded in the name of Muck Olla, an early Druid deity, or of St. Columb Cille, “dove of the Church” (also known as St. Colomba) who was an Irish missionary to Scotland during the 6th century.
 In England, some of the folk attributes of Halloween were assimilated by Guy Fawkes day celebrated on November 5.
 Consequently, Halloween lost some of its importance there.

 In the late 20th century Dia de Muertos, or Dia de los Muertos, became popular in larger parts of Mexico than just the central and south parts of the country, migrating to the north, and in parts of the US with Mexican immigrants.
 “The Day of the Dead,” a public holiday in Mexico, honors the dead, especially children, and harkens back to pre-Columbian indigenous traditions across Mexico and some parts of Latin America, Spain, Italy, and the Philippines.
-Originally celebrated during the beginning of Summer before the 16th-century colonization by Spain, it has become associated in modern times with the days from October 31 through November 2.
+Originally celebrated during the beginning of Summer before the 16th-century colonization by Spain, it has become syncretized in modern times with the days from October 31 through November 2.

 Immigrants from Great Britain and Ireland brought secular Halloween customs to the U.S., but the festival did not become popular in America until the latter part of the 19th century.
-This may have been because it had long been popular with the Irish, who migrated here in large numbers after 1840.
+This may have been because it had long been popular with the Irish, who migrated to the US in large numbers after 1840.
 In America, although some churches observe Halloween with religious services, many people regard it as a secular festival.
 Other Protestant churches celebrate it as Reformation Day in commemoration of the date of October 31 in 1517 when Martin Luther nailed the 95 Theses to the northern wooden door of the Castle Church in Wittenberg, Germany.

 Do you dress up in costume to celebrate Halloween?